 - #80A Blue (30% transmission):

 - SBIG RGB Imaging Filter Set: 1.25″ Custom Scientific RGB+Clear Filter Set (IR blocked except clear filter, all AR coated, mounted in threaded cells)

 The astronomy camera DMK 21AU618.AS outputs up to 60 monochrome images per second.
 It is therefore ideally suited to methods in astrophotography that require high frame rates such as planetary and lunar imaging.
 The 1/4″ Sony ICX618ALA outputs at 640×480 pixels and does not contain any kind of IR filter.
 This allows the use of narrow passband filters for mono and colour imaging.

 I’ve found that dust on the sensor glass can be a real problem.
 The dust particles are too small to be seen visually and trying to stuff a cotton bud with lens cleaner is likely to scratch the glass.
-The trick seems to be to screw in a clear filter into the nosepiece after throughly cleaning and dusting the area first.
-That way any dust collecting on the filter can be easility removed.
+The trick seems to be to screw in a clear filter into the nosepiece after thoroughly cleaning and dusting the area first.
+That way any dust collecting on the filter can be easily removed.
 This should keep out the crap out , but I’m not sure if the semi sealed system with cause condensation problems.